Welcome to today's edition of the Rush 24-7 podcast.

 Michael Moore is contributing to the bail.

-Of course, they would help a thousand rapists if it would mean that one America hater might go free, but I think it's still, it's still great to see the accused rapist Julian Assange get bail.
+Of course, they would help a thousand rapists if it would mean that one America hater might go free, but I think it's still great to see the accused rapist Julian Assange get bail.

 I mean, how can he be a flight risk?

-I mean, he's only got a bunch of fake identities and passports, and so what's the concern here?
+I mean, he's only got a bunch of fake identities and passports and so what's the concern here?

 It's amazing what hating America will get you in court.